Rover Resources Center

-Throughout configuration the device will emit one long tone per second and flash one of the LEDs once per second (green for coil spring mode, orange for air suspension mode).
+Throughout configuration the device will flash one of the LEDs once per second (green for coil spring mode, orange for air suspension mode).
 The entire process should last approximately 1 minute.

-If configuration is successful, the device will emit one long tone per second and flash the orange and green LEDs alternately.
+If configuration is successful, the device will flash the orange and green LEDs alternately.

-If configuration fails the device will emit 2 long tones per second and the orange and green LEDs will flash alternately twice per second.
+If configuration fails the device will flash the orange and green LEDs alternately, twice per second.

 Once the reconfiguration operation has completed the ignition must be cycled twice to clear any error messages logged during the process.

 It is possible to identify the mode the vehicle is currently configured to by observing the height adjustment indicator light located next to the height adjustment button.

 If the vehicle is configured for 4 Corner Air Suspension the height adjustment indicator light will be illuminated.

 If the vehicle is configures for 4 Corner Coil Springs the height adjustment indicator light will not be illuminated.